kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 #### Update Machine Deployment

+{{% notice warning %}}
+If user clusters have working Load Balancers those can be unreachable after Machine Deployment rotation due to LB selector key change.
+After this step, it is required to follow the [Update LoadBalancer selectors](#update-loadbalancer-selectors) guide to fix it.
+{{% /notice %}}

 Right after the upgrade it is required to update Machine Deployment object (this will trigger Machines rotation).
 You can do it from the KKP Dashboard which is recommended approach as you will be guided with the possible options.